Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • high blood pressure.

-We list other possible symptoms of primary hyperaldosteronism:
+Let's list others possible symptoms primary hyperaldosteronism:

 • High blood pressure, can reach 200/120 mm Hg.
-Art .;
+Art.;

-• Excessive concentration of potassium in the urine;
+• Excessive concentration of potassium in urine;

-What blood tests do:
+What blood tests are done:

 • Aldosterone;